awslabs/multi-model-server/docs/batch_inference_with_mms.md

 1. [What is custom service code?](custom_service.md)

 ## Batch Inference with MMS using ResNet-152 model
-To support micro-batching of inference requests, MMS needs the following:
+To support batching of inference requests, MMS needs the following:
 1. MMS Model Configuration: MMS provides means to configure "Max Batch Size" and "Max Batch Delay" through "POST /models" API.
    MMS needs to know the maximum batch size that the model can handle and the maximum delay that MMS can wait for, to form this request-batch.
 2. Model Handler code: MMS requires the Model Handler to handle the batch of inference requests.